-Even though Florida Georgia Line's Brian Kelley met his wife Brittany (formerly Brittney Marie Cole) when they were dating other people, he knew that she was his dream girl.
+Even though Florida Georgia Line's Brian Kelley met his wife Brittney (formerly Brittney Marie Cole) when they were dating other people, he knew that she was his destiny.
 He told People that when they first met as friends, there was definitely something special about her.

 "She definitely caught my eye [back then]," admits Kelley.
 "Brittney's the most beautiful woman I've ever seen.
 I always knew in my heart that if I were single, then I wanted a chance with her.
 She was my dream girl."

 After their respective relationships ended, the country music singer and University of Georgia student started dating and it was clear their love story was just beginning.
 Just seven months into their relationship, they knew they were meant to be and surprised family and fans with a secret wedding in 2013.

 "The whole process has been non-traditional," Kelley said.
 "There was no official proposal or exchanging of rings.
 We had just fallen in love, and I knew I couldn't live without her.
 It sounds like a terrible cheesy movie, but when you know, you know!"